fathana/ARWaveletCNN/README.md

 # ARWaveletCNN
-Adversarialy Robust WaveletCNN Code for our paper under review.
+Adversarialy Robust WaveletCNN Code for our paper.

 The architecture of our ARWaveletCNN model is as follows:
 ![](ARWaveletCNN.png)